sunjuYang/TeamProject1-Daknawa/README.md

-# 치킨브랜드 정보 찾기 홈페이지
+# The search website for the Chicken's information